nklapste/PY-UNO/README.md

 **Up Arrow Key:**  confirms and plays the selected card or target

+**Window Exit Button:** varies from each operating system but clicking on your operating window close button will exit the current instance of PY-UNO.

 ## Additional info:

 **Game AI:** Within the release version of PY-UNO only one human player is